 The fire alarm master control panel should be in a location that is both accessible and visible to the fire and rescue service, usually in the main entrance/reception area.
-If the master control panel is not sited in the main entrance/reception area then, a repeater panel should also be located in the control point.
+If the master control panel is not sited in the main entrance/ reception area then a repeater panel should also be located in the main entrance/reception area or the intended entry point for the fire and rescue service.